 Frequently Asked Questions

-A: You are eligible to apply if you anticipate receiving a PhD in a relevant field (for example, biomedical sciences, bioengineering, etc.) in the next 12 months, or if you have earned a PhD in a relevant field within the past five years.
+A: You are eligible to apply if you anticipate receiving a PhD in a relevant field (for example, biomedical sciences, bioengineering, etc.) in the next 12 months, or if you have earned a PhD in a relevant field within the past three years.
 If you have already been a postdoctoral scholar in an Invent at Seattle Children’s mentor’s laboratory for more than nine months, you are not eligible for salary support through the Invent at Seattle Children’s program, but you may be eligible to be an affiliate member of the program.
 Please email us if you are interested in affiliate status, which would provide access to education programs, biotech mentors and other resources.

 A: Most positions will be offered to U.S. citizens or individuals who hold a green card or visa that enables them to complete postdoctoral studies in the U.S. In some cases, exceptional candidates will be offered acceptance to the program that is contingent upon securing an appropriate visa.
 In these situations, Seattle Children’s will assist the applicant with the visa application process.

 A: Yes, you may apply up to 12 months before your planned thesis defense date.

 A: We will hold your spot for approximately three months after your dissertation date.
 If you need to stay in your graduate school lab for a longer period to complete a manuscript, please email us to request a delayed start date.

 A: We want scholars in the program to be here by choice.
 An acceptance to the program does not obligate you to join the program – you are encouraged to look at other possibilities and make the right choice for you.
 Typically, we will hold your spot for up to 90 days.